CederGroupHub/smol/docs/src/citing.rst

 Cluster decomposition
 =====================

-If you use the `ClusterDecompositionProcessor` class, cluster interaction tensors, cluster weights, or related concepts in your work, please cite this work,
+If you use the :class:`ClusterDecompositionProcessor` class, cluster interaction tensors, cluster weights, or related concepts in your work, please cite this work,

     Barroso-Luque, Luis & Ceder, G. (2023).